novafloss/minions-formula/docs/source/format.rst

 ``pillars`` directory
 =====================

-Contains a directory for each targetted environement (e.g, dev, qa, prod).
+Contains a directory for each targetted environment (e.g, dev, qa, prod).
 The final pillar_roots will contains::

   pillar_roots: